-The University of North Carolina together with the Department of Nursing work together with community resources to make our programs effective.
+The University of North Carolina at Pembroke and the Department of Nursing work together with community resources to make our programs effective.
 Below are a sample of the organizations we work with to give you the best opportunities possible.

 Off Campus Sites

 The RN-BSN program has three off campus sites for student convenience.

 A site at Sandhills Community College in Southern Pines was opened in 1994.
 Cohorts start in the odd years (ie. 2009, 2011, 2013, etc.).